nilay121/SynapNet_A_Complementary_Learning_System_Inspired_Algorithm_With_RealTime_Application_in_Perception/README.md

 # SynapNet_ApplicationOnGripper

 Application of the SynapNet algorithm to classify a wide range of objects incrementally in a real-time dynamic environment using a soft pneumatic gripper equipped with two flex sensors and two force sensors.
-More details about the application are provided in the paper "".
+More details about the application are provided in the paper "SynapNet: A Complementary Learning System Inspired Algorithm with Real-Time Application in Multimodal Perception".

 ## Framework
 ![](https://github.com/nilay121/SynapNet_ApplicationOnGripper/blob/main/synapnet_gif.gif)